All Episodes

 And it was a risk on his part.

-And the whole time, all you hear is you know, debt ceiling, debt ceiling, ditch debt.
+And the whole time, all you hear is, you know, debt ceiling, debt ceiling, debt ceiling.

-That's exactly what we were doing at two if by tea.
+That's exactly what we were doing at 2F by T.

-We were we were uh we had this idea for a while, and we talked about it, and I finally said, you know, we said to each other, I'm not gonna let this guy stand in the way of trying this.
+And I finally said, you know, we said to each other, I'm not going to let this guy stand in the way of trying this.

-It may it may make no sense in the world to do this right now, but I'm not gonna sit here uh and just and and give up and hunker down.
+It may make no sense in the world to do this right now, but I'm not going to sit here and just give up and hunker down.

-Yeah, and so I just hate to see it maybe going the same way with uh with Black Friday since we're so you know, it's a it's the second biggest season for us.
+And so I just hate to see it maybe going the same way with Black Friday since we're so, you know, it's the second biggest season for us.

 Well, I got a plan for you.